B1LLP4RK/lazyvim-config/README.md

 Watch the video below
 [![Windows installation tutorial](https://img.youtube.com/vi/EpcyqQPOnow/0.jpg)](https://youtu.be/EpcyqQPOnow)

-- [Wezterm](https://wezterm.org/index.html) can be used if you need snacks.image.
+- [Wezterm for windows](https://wezterm.org/index.html) can be used if you need snacks.image.
-  - follow the steps given in this [link](https://github.com/folke/snacks.nvim/discussions/1720#discussioncomment-13645727)
+  - follow the steps given in this [discussion](https://github.com/folke/snacks.nvim/discussions/1720#discussioncomment-13645727)
   > Windows 11
   > wezterm-nightly-setup.exe
   > nvim-win64.exe